wei06159git/WeiShan-Portfolio/ClueLess/README.md

 Johns Hopkins University: EN.605.601.86.FA19 - Foundations of Software Engineering

 ## Introduction:
 The Clue-Less game project aims to create a digital and simplified version of the popular game Clue®.
-It was designed to run on Microsoft Windows.
+It is designed to run on Microsoft Windows.
+Background for Clue-Less game: It is a murder mystery game for 3 to 6 players.
+"The object of the game is to determine who murdered the game's victim, where the crime took place, and which weapon was used.
+Each player assumes the role of one of the six suspects and attempts to deduce the correct answer by strategically moving around a game board representing the rooms of a mansion and collecting clues about the circumstances of the murder from the other players ([Wikipedia](https://en.wikipedia.org/wiki/Cluedo))."

 ## Built With